How to Use Google Gemini with StreetSpring for Business Location Research

 whether the current Google Maps picture matches the historical survivability trends.

-Use this to understand whether your business category is growing or declining in consumer search interest in your target city or region.
+Use this to understand whether your business category is in search-demand growth, stability, or decline in your target market.

 I'm planning to open a [BUSINESS TYPE] in [CITY].